crgimenes/dbv/README.md

 # dbv – Terminal-Based Database Viewer

+⚠️ This software is currently under active development.
+Until version 1.0 is released, significant changes may occur, and features may be altered or removed without prior notice.
+Use in production environments with caution.

 **dbv** is a fast and user-friendly terminal database viewer and editor that connects to SQL databases (with a focus on PostgreSQL).
 It provides a text-based interface for listing tables, browsing records, editing cells, generating SQL INSERT statements, creating Go struct definitions, exporting data to JSON, and more.

 ## Features